Calorie Counting & Portion Control

 Hand Portioning Moving To Rough Calorie Counting

-When you first start out on your health journey, the first thing we need to instil is good eating habits, and that means that for the first 2 weeks to 3 months you don’t necessarily need the above information.
-If your diet currently resembles what we describe below then it’s time to start looking at Calories, but until that point, keep it simple and focus on the truly important things as discussed in last weeks journey.
+When you first start out on your health journey, don’t focus on details like finding the latest high protein low carb breakfast recipe, the first thing you need to instil is good eating habits, and that means that for the first 2 weeks to 3 months you don’t necessarily need the above information.
+If your diet currently resembles what we describe below then it’s time to start looking at calories, but until that point, keep it simple and focus on the truly important things as discussed in last weeks journey.
 Worrying about calories before your diet is ‘good’ is missing the forest for the trees.

-What we mean to be a ‘good’ diet is this – one which has a relatively strong structure which doesn’t change much day to day – be that 3 meals or 5, or 4 and a snack, or anywhere in between and beyond, that is moderately high in protein, bursting with colourful vegetables and plants, and somewhat balanced between fats and carbs.
+What we mean to be a ‘good’ diet is this – one which has a relatively strong structure which doesn’t change much on a day to day basis – be that 3 meals or 5, or 4 and a healthy low calorie snack, or anywhere in between and beyond, that is moderately high in protein, bursting with colourful vegetables and plants, and somewhat balanced between fats and carbs.

 But let me now get specific, here’s how I would like you to construct a meal:

 One palm-sized portion of lean meat (150-175g) like chicken breast or thigh, steak, lean lamb or white fish and one thumb-sized portion (30-40g) of a fat source like butter, hummus or cheese.
 You could use a tbsp. of oil, too, but measure it out because oil is REALLY Calorie dense and REALLY easy to overdo.